4 First Steps With Your Data

 Continuous variables are sometimes called quantitative variables, emphasizing that the numbers they contain correspond to some quantity in the real world.
 Thus it makes sense to do math with them.

 Categorical variables, also called factor variables, take on a finite set of values, often called levels.
 The levels are sometimes stored as numbers (1=White, 2=Black, 3=Hispanic, for example), but it’s important to remember that the numbers don’t actually represent quantities.
-Categorical variables can also be stored as strings, but Python has a class specifically designed for storing them that we’ll discuss shortly
+Categorical variables can also be stored as strings, but Python has a class specifically designed for storing categorical variables that we’ll discuss shortly

 With unordered categorical variables, the numbers assigned are completely arbitrary.
 Nothing would change if you assigned different numbers to each level (1=Black, 2=Hispanic, 3=White).
 Thus it makes no sense to do any math with them, like finding the mean.